sidney-eliot/3d-artists-handbook/content/blender-to-unreal-pipeline.md

 ---

 ## Overview
-This pipeline will allow for any character that is rigged in a certain way to be seamlessly imported into unreal and use pre-made unreal animations as well as ones own animations.
-What this pipeline also allows for is for creating character with more arms or maybe more neck bones and still use all the animations from the store as well as ones own animations made for character with a normal skeleton.
+This pipeline will allow for any character that is rigged in a certain way to be seamlessly imported into Unreal Engine and use pre-made Unreal Engine animations as well as one's own animations.
+What this pipeline also allows for is for creating character with more arms or maybe more neck bones and still use all the animations from the store as well as one's own animations made for character with a normal skeleton.
 Through retargeting, any animations, even with totally other skeletons, can be retargeted to yours.

 ## Some Important Concepts to Understand
 ### Correct Pose for Animation Retargeting
 If the rest pose of the source and target don't quite match up, the animations won't perfectly transfer over.
 There are 3 ways of fixing it.
 The first way is to make sure that all the characters one makes have the same pose.
 This is quite unrealistic, though.
 The second way is to have uefy at export from Blender to match the pose.
-This has the disadvantage that the model is forcefully put in a slightly different rest pose, which can mess with the model(especially around the crotch and armpit area).
-The third way is to temporarily give the model a different pose in the IK retargeter, this pose is only for the retargeting of animations, and the character will keep it's original rest pose after animation export.
+This has the disadvantage that the model is forcefully put in a slightly different rest pose, which can mess with the model (especially around the crotch and armpit area).
+The third way is to temporarily give the model a different pose in the IK retargeter, this pose is only for the retargeting of animations, and the character will keep its original rest pose after animation export.
 This comes with the disadvantage of having to have all animations separate for every character with a different rest pose.
 All 3 ways have pros and cons.
 Just be aware that they don't have to perfectly line up, eyeballing it is fine.
 Also, a combination of multiple ways may be the best way.
    - Way 1: Use a previously made character mesh and when making the character check if the pose matches
    - Way 2: (in Blender with uefy) [here](https://youtu.be/SAEuZM5Hp0g?t=84)
-   - Way 3: (in unreal with ik retargeter) [here](https://youtu.be/N7WdyAeeDrw?t=595)
+   - Way 3: (in Unreal Engine with ik retargeter) [here](https://youtu.be/N7WdyAeeDrw?t=595)

 Correcting the pose includes things like having the elbows bent at the right angle, or having the hand rotation match up

 ## 1. Install uefy Addon/ Script
 Download the free [uefy lite version](https://www.rakiz.com/uefy-script-lite/) python script or paid [uefy pro version](http://www.rakiz.com/uefy/) python addon.
 For the `pro version` simply install the addon (version 2.5 and up needed).
 This will create a new panel called `Uefy Script Panel` located in the `Object Data Properties` tab.
 For the `lite version`, open it in the scripting tab and click run.
 It will create the same panel but with less functionality.
-It is important to know that the `light version` does not dynamically update, so if after running the script the control rig was renamed, the script has to be run again.
+It's important to know that the `light version` doesn't dynamically update, so if after running the script the control rig was renamed, the script has to be run again.
 This process will be possible with both lite and pro, however at some points some more manual effort will be needed with the lite version, when those spots come I will describe how to do it both with pro and lite.

 Rigify addon is also needed, but it's shipped with Blender.
 If it isn't already enabled, then enable it.

 ## 2. TODO: Fill the Blender part

 ## 3. Import into Unreal Engine
-- **Skeleton**: If this is the first character with this type of rig `don't select skeleton`.
+- **Skeleton**: If this is the first character with this type of rig, `don't select skeleton`.
 For every other character that has that same skeleton, `select that previously imported skeleton`.
 (If you bring in let's say a new race with 4 arms, then for the first character of that race, select no skeleton.
 After that select the previously imported 4 arm skeleton for every 4 arm character)
 - **Skeletal Mesh**: Only `false` when "Skeleton" has a skeleton selected, otherwise `true`
 - **Import Mesh**: `true`
 - **Import Animation**: `false`